kaby76/AntlrVSIX/VsCode/README.md

 difference is to include no only simple single-node inserts and deletes, but more complex operations like fold and unfold.

-In addition, with this release, Iím disabling semantic highlighting for VS2019 (but not for VSCode).
-This is because itís buggy and slow, and despite my warning people, they complain about it being buggy and slow!
+In addition, with this release, I‚Äôm disabling semantic highlighting for VS2019 (but not for VSCode).
+This is because it‚Äôs buggy and slow, and despite my warning people, they complain about it being buggy and slow!
 Use the extension for VSCode.
 It works fine.
 In the next release, I will try to fix Antlrvsix for VS2019, but you never know.